kyleplo/a2-kyleplosky/README.md

         - Problems: None
         - Comments: Noticed that the buttons get slightly bigger when the checkmarks appear, tried to break it by clicking the space the button would expand into but didn't have any issue
         - Changes: Also suggested making clicking the buttons again clear the vote
+    - I ended up implementing both of these suggestions